2018 American League Division Series: Game 1

 Former Astros pitcher Mike Scott, the 1986 NLCS MVP and Cy Young Award winner, threw the ceremonial first pitch.
 The defending World Series champion Astros began their title defense in strong fashion as Justin Verlander threw 5 1/3 innings with 7 strikeouts and 2 earned runs, holding the Indians hitless until the 6th inning.
 He and Corey Kluber traded hitless innings through the 3rd, before Alex Bregman led off the bottom of the 4th with a home run while Josh Reddick added an RBI single to bring the score to 2–0.
-George Springer and José Altuve hit back to back home runs in the bottom of the 5th and ended Kluber's day after 4 2/3 innings.
+George Springer and Jose Altuve hit back to back home runs in the bottom of the 5th and ended Kluber's day after 4 2/3 innings.
 After throwing five innings of no-hit ball, the Indians chased Verlander in the 6th after loading the bases.
 Ryan Pressly came in relief allowing Yan Gomes to score on a wild pitch and Francisco Lindor on a José Ramírez groundout before striking out Edwin Encarnación to end the threat and keep the score at 4–2.
 Martin Maldonado homered and Bregman drove in his second run of the day in the 7th while Reddick added another RBI single in the 8th to bring the score to 7–2.
 Roberto Osuna closed the door in the 9th to give the Astros a dominant Game 1 victory.
 Springer's home run tied him with Carlos Beltrán for the club record for most consecutive postseason games with a home run, with five.
 Springer had four in a row in the 2017 World Series.